igorcosta/ApacheFlexUIBuilder/README.md

 ## known issues

-.
-Draging a component into design area causes a position to 0x0 for first time .
-Scaling using drag controlers and selecting a component causes component to flick and jump.
+.Draging a component into design area causes a position to 0x0 for first time .Scaling using drag controlers and selecting a component causes component to flick and jump.
-.
-Childs drags doesn't work on first release.
+.Childs drags doesn't work on first release.
-.
-Reflection from source code to Design doesn't work, just design-> code generation.
+.Reflection from source code to Design doesn't work, just design-> code generation.

 ## I want to Help!